 Jenna Kraemer is a senior Microbiology student at the University of Maryland.
 Her research interests include environmental microbiology which encompass water, soil, plant, and food microbiology.
 She joined the WOW lab in Spring 2022 to gain more experience and skills with water microbiology and public health.

-Ibiyinka Amokeodo is a Second Year PhD Student in the Maryland Institute for Applied Environmental Health at the University of Maryland.
+Ibiyinka Amokeodo is a Second Year PhD Student in Environmental Health Sciences at the University of Maryland.
 She's also a fellow at the UMD Global Stewards STEM Training at the Nexus of Energy, Water Reuse and Food Systems funded by the National Science Foundation Research Traineeship (NRT).
 Her research interests include the evaluation of microbial quality of food and vegetables, water quality in food production, and infectious diseases.

 Sylvia Costa is an MPH student with a concentration in Environmental Health Sciences.
 She is deeply invested in studying various environmental exposures and measuring health outcomes.
 Her research interests include exposure to toxicants through food consumption as well as exposure to chemical contaminants found in drinking water.
-In addition to her commitment to the WOW lab, Sylvia is also a Research Assistant conducting a study on Biosafety with the Maryland Institute of Applied Environmental Health, in collaboration with Gryphon Scientific, LLC.
+In addition to her commitment to the WOW lab, Sylvia is also a Research Assistant conducting a study on Biosafety with the Department of Global, Environmental, and Occupational Health (formerly the Maryland Institute of Applied Environmental Health), in collaboration with Gryphon Scientific, LLC.

 Katelin Rainey is a senior undergraduate student studying psychology.
 She joined the WOW lab for the summer to connect her background in psychology to public health, specifically how communities can be affected by the state of their water quality.
 Katelin hopes to pursue a degree in clinical psychology and contribute to research surrounding neuropathology and eating disorders.
 Participating in the WOW lab this summer has broadened her understanding of the role psychology can play in other disciplines.